jamesloper/lemontron/_guides/tools-needed.md

 category: Assembly
 ---

+These toos are needed to build the Lemontron.
+You may already have some of these tools, but if not, you can buy them through these Amazon affiliate links!
+Building this printer has been a great experience for me, but costly so please also consider supporting me on Patreon.

+{% include patreon.html %}

 ## Screw Drivers

 The Lemontron benefits from deep integration and thus M3 (2mm Hex Bit) is the single screw type found throughout.
 I